Entanglement of two quantum memories via fibers over dozens of kilometres: Analysis on experimental imperfections

-\subsection{Decrease of SNR}
+In entanglement building process, the write-out fields need to be calibrated to have the same arriving time.
+We adjust the difference of two optical paths length to achieve it.
+Via accumulating counts in SNSPD, we construct the shape of write-out fields and compare them.
+As depicted in Fig.~\ref{fig:waveform}, there exist a mismatch of 2.10~ns and 1.45~ns for 10~km and 50~km situation, which will bring $5.8\times 10^{-3}$ and $3.0 \times 10^{-3}$ decrease to $V_{\theta}$ separately.

-Along with write-out field being attenuated in long distance situation, dark counts of SNSPD introduce more disturbance.
-In 10~km and 50~km situation, we get about $15:1$ and $4.5:1$ counting ratio in SNSPD between with or without write-out field input.
-Considering definition of $V_{\theta}\equiv(max-min)/(max+min)$, random noise introduced will contribute to $max$ and $min$ term equally.
-Therefore, we have disturbed visibility
+\subsubsection{Decrease of SNR}

-$p_{noise}$ correspond to probability of original coincidence, and $p_{noise}$ correspond to the probability of coincidence newly introduced by dark counts.
-And we have
+Along with write-out field being attenuated in long distance situation, noise of phase stabilization and dark counts of SNSPD introduce more disturbance.
+In 10~km and 50~km situation, we get about $15:1$ and $4.5:1$ signal to noise (SNR) ratio in SNSPD between with and without write-out field input.